Printfil Manual - How to merge logos and other background image files

 Chapter 6 - How to merge logos and other background image files

-This files can be previously created using any graphical editor, (Paint Shop Pro, CorelDraw etc.), then you can include them in your print jobs using 2 methods:
+These files can be previously created using any graphical editor, (Paint Shop Pro, CorelDraw etc.), then you can include them in your print jobs in several ways.

 1. Using the 4th line in FILENAME.CFG (see Chapter 3).